williamgilpin/howto/using_tacc.md

 + Notes on getting started with Python and conda [here](https://www.wgilpin.com/cphy/labs/getting_started_with_python.html)
 + Notes on using SSH and configuring Lonestar6 [here](https://issm.ess.uci.edu/trac/issm/wiki/lonestar)

+## Log in to your account

+    ssh USERNAME@ls6.tacc.utexas.edu

+You will be prompted to enter your password and provide a two-factor authentication.
+Currently, you need to type in a physical 4 digit code from your phone; you can't approve a push notification (as far as I'm aware).

-# General guidelines
+## General guidelines and quotas

-+ $HOME is your home directory on TACC.
++ `$HOME` is your home directory on TACC.
 This has a strict storage limit of 10 GB, but it is backed up.
 This is not a suitable place for long-term storage of large files.
 I mainly just keep basic scripts there.
 Check your disk usage with `du -sh ./*/`

-+ $WORK does not have the same storage limit, but it is also not backed up.
-For machine learning, I have found it necessary to install conda within work, since environments can get pretty large
++ `$WORK` does not have the same storage limit, but it is also not backed up.
+For machine learning, I have found it necessary to install conda within `$WORK`, since environments can get pretty large

+Most of the time you want to work in the `$WORK` folder.
+This is also the best place to install large programs, due to the file size limits on other partitions.

+    cd $WORK

+## Submitting a job

+Now submit your job

+	sbatch FILENAME.sbatch

+Check on your job status

+	squeue -u USERNAME

 # Using conda on Lonestar